polodev/datawookie/content/blog/2018-08-01-building-a-talk.md

 ## Closing

+End on a high note!

 Options for closing a talk:

 - Give a short summary by highlighting your (three is a good number!) main points.
 - Present a call to action.
 What do you want the audience to do now?
 - Refer back to the opening.
 Did you tell a story, state a fact, give a quote or ask a question?
 Then refer back to it now.

+Try to incorporate a call to action.

+Make sure that your contact details are repeated on the final slide.

+Suggest engaging on Twitter and mention a hashtag.

+Examples of powerful endings:

+- "Every kid needs a champion" (Rita Pierson).
+Thanks to Asian Lindsay for bringing this to my attention.

 ## Depth or Breadth?